Code-Institute-Submissions/RossClarkScotland-Milestone2/README.md

 For each browser, I checked the preview of each of the site's pages for the following devices, in both vertical and horizontal views for mobile devices:

 - Kindle Fire HDX
--Laptop with HiDPI screen
+- Laptop with HiDPI screen
-Laptop with MDPI screen
+- Laptop with MDPI screen
 - Laptop with touch
 - Moto G4
 - Galaxy S5